wstrange/fig/README.md

 ## Running the example

+The easiest way to understand how Fig works is to run the provided example and to study the source code.

 An example [service](fig_auth/example/bin/run.dart) and [Flutter client](fig_flutter/example/lib/main.dart) are provided.

-The easiest way to demo this is to use the provided [script](fig_auth/example/run.sh) to launch the gRPC service and the envoy gRPC proxy:
+To demo this is to use the provided [script](fig_auth/example/run.sh) to launch the gRPC service and the envoy gRPC proxy:

 ```bash
 cd fig_auth/example